ShivankK26/BlockChat-ETHGlobal/README.md

 - [License](#license)

 ## Introduction
-BlockChat is built on the concept of decentralization, leveraging push protocol and IPFS to ensure that your messages and calls are private and secure.
+BlockChat is built on the concept of decentralization, leveraging Push Protocol and Lighthouse Protocol to ensure that your messages and calls are private and secure.
 You can use it for personal conversations, business meetings, or any other situation where privacy is a top concern.
 It also allows you to transfer files like documents, audios, videos, etc in a secure way.

 ## Features
-- **Decentralized Chatting:** Send text messages & files in a decentralized manner using IPFS (Interplanetary File System) to store and distribute your chat messages.
+- **Decentralized Chatting:** Send text messages & files in a decentralized manner using Lighthouse Protocol to store and distribute your chat messages.
 - **Video Calling:** Make video calls with your contacts without relying on centralized servers.
 BlockChat uses a peer-to-peer connection to ensure your privacy.
 - **User Authentication:** Securely authenticate users to maintain privacy and control over who can access your communication channels.
 - **Intuitive User Interface:** A sleek and modern user interface built with React.js and Tailwind CSS, making it user-friendly and visually appealing.